tag-nav/wolf_vision/README.md

         source ~/.bash_profile    // or ~/.bashrc, of course
         ````

-  2. If you are using Eclipse or other GUIs and you want this environment variable to be accessed by them, edit the file `/etc/environment` and add this line:
+  2. If you are using Eclipse or other GUIs and you want this environment variable to be accessed by them, edit the file `/etc/environment` (you need to use `sudo`) and add this line:

   `WOLF_ROOT="<your wolf path>" # e.g. /home/jsola/dev/wolf`